 Some of these variants have filled a useful niche, but most have proven inferior to the original.
 Like most pistoleros, I own and shoot many different types of handguns, but I always come back to the 1911, and the ones I favor don’t deviate a great deal from the original Browning design.

 Ruger’s new SR1911 meets this description.
 Although the SR1911 isn’t really “new,” Ruger does this pistol right, which is far more important.

 Ruger has actually been at the 1911 game for some time.
 Ruger turns out major components for other firearms companies and has been building the frames for one highly regarded manufacturer of 1911s for several years.
 Would a totally Ruger-built 1911 have some appeal?
 The powers-to-be at Ruger thought so.

-The SR1911 is a full-size .45 ACP crafted of stainless steel that embodies many classic features.
+The SR1911 is a full-size 1911-style pistol chambered in .45 ACP and crafted of stainless steel that embodies many classic features.
 The slide is crafted from bar stock, as is the barrel, while the frame is cast.
 There was once a notion that a cast frame is somehow inferior to a milled one, but it really hasn’t played out that way.